-The Mothers’ Milk Bank of North Texas (MMBNT) adheres to the strict guidelines set forth by HMBANA (Guidelines for the Establishment and Operation of a Donor Human Milk Bank).
-MMBNT is assessed for adherence to the guidelines by a member of the HMBANA board annually.
-MMBNT is 100% compliant and exceeds these guidelines in several areas.
+Mothers’ Milk Bank of North Texas (MMBNT) adheres to the strict guidelines set forth by HMBANA, as are published in Guidelines for the Establishment and Operation of a Donor Human Milk Bank.
+MMBNT is assessed for adherence to the guidelines by a member of the HMBANA board annually and has consistently been 100% compliant and exceeded these guidelines in several areas.

 About the HMBANA Guidelines